-‘Sports Illustrated’ Covergirl Josephine Skriver Shows Off Her Bikini Body On A Luxury Yacht
+‘Sports Illustrated’ Cover Girl Josephine Skriver Shows Off Her Bikini Body On A Luxury Yacht

 In the background was a stunning view of crystal blue waters and a nearly cloudless sky.
 Picturesque rock formations emerged from the water in a visage that was straight out of a travel magazine.

-In the caption for the photo, the Sports Illustrated covergirl confessed that her three most-used emoji included the see-no-evil monkey, the hallelujah hands symbol, and the crying face.
+In the caption for the photo, the Sports Illustrated cover girl confessed that her three most-used emoji included the see-no-evil monkey, the hallelujah hands symbol, and the crying face.

 Fans went wild over the new upload and awarded the post over 133,000 likes and around 380 comments.